FertileFragrance/TimeKiller/README.md

 Under `online` mode:

 * `--enable_session, --initial_value` are valid options just like Chronos.
-* `--port, --timeout_delay, --use_cts_as_rtts, --duration_in_memory, --log_ext_flip, --txn_start_gc, --max_txn_in_mem, --gc_interval` are valid options **only** under `online` mode.
+* `--port, --timeout_delay, --log_ext_flip, --use_cts_as_rtts, --duration_in_memory, --txn_start_gc, --max_txn_in_mem, --gc_interval` are valid options **only** under `online` mode.
 * All other options will be ignored.

 ### HTTP request format

 Aion checks transactions sent through HTTP requests.
 Each request is sent to `http://127.0.0.1:23333/check` (by default) via POST method carrying json data of transactions.
 If `--use_cts_as_rtts` is set to `true`, the json data has the same format as the key-value histories accepted by Chronos described above.
-Otherwise, for each transaction in the json array, it needs an additional field `rtts`, a millisecond timestamp.
+Otherwise, for each transaction in the json array, it needs an additional field `rtts` meaning real-time timestamp, a millisecond timestamp.

 Note that the json data must be a json array, even if the request carries only one transaction.
 This is designed to encourage the use of batch processing.

 ### Detailed description of options

 If you are confused by the numerous configuration options, don’t worry.
 After reading this section you will have a comprehensive and detailed understanding of them.

+**Meta** option:

+* `--mode`: Set it to `fast` (by default) or `gc` to run Chronos (offline checking), or set it to `online` to run Aion (online checking).
+As the name suggests, Chronos won't perform garbage collection (GC) under `fast` mode to save time.
+While under `gc` mode, Chronos will perform GC every time it checks a certain number of transactions (configured by `--num_per_gc`).
+Aion always enables GC to avoid unlimited memory growth (configured by multiple options).

+**Generic** options (valid for both Chronos and Aion):

+* `--enable_session`: If set to `true` (by default), Chronos or Aion will use the `sts` and `cts` of transactions in the input history to check the SESSION axiom.
+Informally, SESSION indicates that a later transaction must start after the previous transactions in the same session (having the same `sid`).
+Otherwise, SESSION will not be checked.
+* `--initial_value`: It is the value read from a key before any operation writes on that key.
+In most cases, it is `null` (by default) or `0`, determined by the running database and the processing logic to get the history.

+**Chronos** options:

+* `--history_path`: It **must be specified** to let Chronos know which history to check.
+And the file must have `.json` extension.
+* `--data_model`: Chronos supports two types of data models of the operations in a history (of course it is extensible to support more), `kv` (by default) and `list`.
+* `--fix`: If added, Chronos will try to fix the history containing violations of SI (and SESSION) by modifying `sts` and `cts` of the transactions related to the violations, and outputs a json file named `FIXED-<input_filename>` in the directory of the input file.
+If no violations are found, nothing will happen.
+* `--num_per_gc`: It is used to set how many transactions are checked to perform a GC, so it is valid **only** under `gc` mode.
+For example, when it is set to `20000` (by default), Chronos will do a GC after checking the 20000th, 40000th, 60000th, etc. transactions.

+**Aion** options:

+* `--port`: It is the port the HTTP server to receive requests is running on.
+The default port is `23333`.

+The following 2 options configure re-checking.

+* `--timeout_delay`: When receiving a new coming transaction with a smaller commit timestamp, Aion will re-check the previously arrived transactions that have a greater start timestamp.
+But not all these transactions will be re-checked.
+This option sets a maximum time window.
+For example, if set to `5000` (by default), Aion will not re-check the transactions that were first checked 5s ago.
+If a transaction will not be re-checked any more, we say it **expires**.
+* `--log_ext_flip`: With this option, Aion will print a log when a flip-flop happens (i.e. Aion overturned the previous judgment of an EXT violation due to re-checking).

+The following 2 options configure when a transaction can be GC.

+* `--use_cts_as_rtts`: Aion needs a real-time timestamp of each transaction to decide whether to GC it (introduced later).
+It is intended to be the physical time when the transaction commits.
+If the database uses physical millisecond timestamps to implement transactions, this option can be set to `true` (default is `false`), and Aion uses the physical part of `cts` as the `rtts`.
+* `--duration_in_memory`: When it is going to GC a transaction, Aion will calculate how long the current timestamp is from `rtts` of the transaction.
+Only when the time set by this option (default is `10000`) is exceeded and the transaction has expired will Aion GC it.

+The following 3 options configure how Aion GC transactions.

+* `--txn_start_gc`: Only when the number of in-memory transactions reaches the value of this option (default is `10000`) will Aion starts to do a GC.
+If the number is smaller, no GC will be performed.
+* `--max_txn_in_mem`: If the number of in-memory transactions reaches the value of this option (default is `50000`), Aion will immediately call a GC regardless of the time interval (the next option).
+* `--gc_interval`: If the number of in-memory transactions is between the values of the above two options, Aion will call a GC periodically according to this option (default is `10000`).

+Note that all time related options are in milliseconds.

+Note that the transactions in a history should be in session order.
+Otherwise there is no point in checking SESSION.

+## Reproduce